seagrendaniel/BlazorProductApp/README.md

 ### Project Setup

 1. **Restore Packages**: Once cloned, navigate to the project directory and restore the required packages:

     ```bash
     dotnet restore
     ```

 2. **Build the Solution**: Build the entire project to ensure that all dependencies and projects are correctly compiled:

     ```bash
     dotnet build
     ```

 ---

+## Database Setup (Optional)

+If you want to add persistent data storage, follow these instructions to set up the database.
+Currently, the app runs in-memory, but if needed, you can use **SQLite** or any other database by integrating **Entity Framework Core**.

+### Using SQLite

+1. **Install EF Core Tools** (if not already installed):

+    ```bash
+    dotnet tool install --global dotnet-ef
+    ```

+2. **Configure Connection String (Optional)**: By default, the project is configured to use SQLite, and the connection string is located in `Server/appsettings.json`.
+If you would like to update the connection string in the `appsettings.json`, modify the `Data Source` value:
+    ```json
+    "ConnectionStrings": {
+        "DefaultConnection": "Data Source=BlazorTestApp.db"
+    }
+    ```

+3. **Add Migrations**: To set up the database schema, you need to create an initial migration.
+Navigate to the Server directory and run the following command:

+    ```bash
+    dotnet ef migrations add InitialCreate
+    ```

+    This will generate the initial migration files.

+4. **Update the Database**: Once the migration has been added, apply the migration to create the database:

+    ```bash
+    dotnet ef database update
+    ```

+    This command will create a file called BlazorTestApp.db in your project directory, which is the SQLite database file.

+5. **Verify the Database has been created**: After running the migration, the `BlazorTestApp.db` file should be created.
+You can use any SQLite tool (such as DB Browser for SQLite) to open this file and verify that the tables have been created.

+6. **Additional Commands**: Here are some additional useful commands:

+    **Remove Last Migration**: To rollback the most recent migration:

+    ```bash
+    dotnet ef migrations remove
+    ```

+    **Add New Migrations**: After modifying the model or making other changes to the DB, you can create new migrations by running:

+    ```bash
+    dotnet ef migrations add YourMigrationName
+    ```

+    **Apply New Migrations**: Once new migrations have been added, apply these migrations by running:

+    ```bash
+    dotnet ef database update
+    ```

+---